dalenewman/Cfg-NET/Articles/EnvironmentsAndParameters.md

 ### Update 0.6.x
 This feature is no longer built into Cfg-Net.
-Instead, it is composed of IGlobalModifer, IGlobalValidator, and IRootModifier implementations and injected into your model's constructor.
+Instead, it is composed of `IGlobalModifer`, `IGlobalValidator`, and `IRootModifier` implementations and injected into your model's constructor.

 ```csharp